rdmorganiser/rdmo-docs/docs/configuration/authentication/index.md

 If none of the modes is enabled, only a very basic login will be available and users need to be created using the Django Admin Interface.

+A custom middleware can be enabled to force users to aknowlege the [Terms of use](terms-of-use-middleware) of the instance.

 ---

 ```{toctree}